Gustavo-Kuze/react-native-responsys/README.md

 ### Android

-If your are using a version older than 0.60, then follow the steps:
+If your are using a React Native version older than 0.60, then follow the steps:

 1. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
    ```